 Ports and Storage

-Others include a headphone jack, an Ethernet port and a DVD drive.
+Others include a headphone jack, an Ethernet port, and a DVD drive.
 Wireless connectivity comes via the 802.11AC Wi-Fi and Bluetooth 4.1.

-This iteration of the Lenovo IdeaPad 330 is equipped with a 2.2GHz (Turbo up to 3.4GHz) Intel Core i3-8130U, 8GB of RAM, 1TB storage and Integrated Intel HD 620 graphics card.
-The Core i3-8130u is a duo-core chip released in 2018, and designed for mainstream notebooks and Chromebooks, delivering slightly better performance than the AMD A12-9700P chips.
-As mentioned, the system is fully customizable, meaning you can opt for a better CPU, graphics card, RAM size and even screen size as you place your order.
+This iteration of the Lenovo IdeaPad 330 is equipped with a 2.2GHz (Turbo up to 3.4GHz) Intel Core i3-8130U, 8GB of RAM, 1TB storage, and Integrated Intel HD 620 graphics card.
+The Core i3-8130u is a duo-core chip released in 2018 and designed for mainstream notebooks and Chromebooks, delivering slightly better performance than the AMD A12-9700P chips.
+As mentioned, the system is fully customizable, meaning you can opt for a better CPU, graphics card, RAM size, and even screen size as you place your order.

 Is there a better alternative?

 The Acer Aspire 5 A515-54-51DJ is a solid alternative to the IdeaPad 330.
-It offers a Full HD (1920 X 1080) resolution, an 8th Gen Intel Core i5-8265U processor, 8GB RAM and 256GB SSD.
-Plus, it offers a smaller chassis that’s no heavyweight itself, and it adds a backlit keyboard.
+It offers a Full HD (1920 X 1080) resolution, an 8th Gen Intel Core i5-8265U processor, 8GB RAM, and 256GB SSD.
+Plus, it offers a smaller chassis that’s not heavyweight itself, and it adds a backlit keyboard.

 Should I buy it?

-Otherwise, with a little more money you can carry either of the two choices above, and you’ll get better performance, full HD display and significantly longer battery life in the bargain.
+Otherwise, with a little more money, you can carry either of the two choices above, and you’ll get better performance, full HD display, and significantly longer battery life in the bargain.